Skip to main content

 Wellness programs that are subject to these ADA rules are specifically those that include disability-related inquiries or medical examinations.
 A program that simply offers a gym membership discount without asking for health data would not typically fall under this specific scrutiny.

-However, the moment a program requires a or a biometric screening to measure cholesterol, glucose, or blood pressure, it is requesting access to your private health information.
+However, the moment a program requires a health risk assessment or a biometric screening to measure cholesterol, glucose, or blood pressure, it is requesting access to your private health information.
 These markers are direct indicators of your metabolic and endocrine function.
 High cortisol from stress can affect glucose readings, and thyroid function is tied to cholesterol metabolism.

 The ADA steps in to ensure that your access to this data, and your choice to share it, remains firmly within your control, free from undue financial influence that could feel coercive.